Amgad226/Trip-Tips/README.md

 Rename .env.example file to .env inside your project root and fill the database information .

-Open the console and cd your project root directory
+# To install lib Open the console and cd your project root directory and wirte :

-# install lib
 - composer install

 - php artisan key:generate

-- php artisan migrate

-- php artisan db:seed
+- php artisan migrate:fresh--seed
-#to run seeders, if any.

 - php artisan passport:install